acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 - Limited cards: HD2000, HD2500 can only be used for [IQSV](https://www.applelife.ru/threads/zavod-intel-quick-sync-video.817923/) (they are used in real Macs only for this), there are no solutions.
 - Intel Pentium / Celeron Graphics can't be enabled, there are no solutions.
 - HDMI black screen on Haswell platforms.
 Resolved by using *WEG* or macOS 10.13.4 and later.
 - Support for 2 or more displays on Intel Skylake and newer desktops is missing or buggy.
-In 10.14.x there is an improvement tendency.
+In macOS 10.14.x there is an improvement tendency.
-- Displays do not wake up on Intel Skylake desktops and later, connecting via DisplayPort or upgrading to 10.14.x may help.
+- Displays do not wake up on Intel Skylake desktops and later, connecting via DisplayPort or upgrading to macOS 10.14.x may help.

 *Glitches and settings* :
 - HD3000 can sometimes have interface glitches.
 Since the amount of video memory in Sandy depends on the overall system memory - 8 GB is the minimum to have, but there are no guaranteed solutions.
 It is also recommended to install [Max TOLUD to Dynamic](https://applelife.ru/posts/595326/) in the BIOS.
 Perhaps you can benefit from these [patches](https://www.applelife.ru/posts/730496).
 - "8 apples" and the disappearance of the background image with File Vault 2 during the transition from UEFI GOP drivers to macOS drivers (due to incompatible EDID).
 Partially solved in *WEG*.
 - PAVP freezes (freezes during video playback, broken QuickLook, etc.) are solved with *WEG* at the cost of disabling HDCP.
 - Haswell glitches for some are resolved with a semantic `framebuffer-cursormem` patch.
-- In 10.14 оn some laptops with KBL graphics one may face visual artifacts on the gradients.
+- In macOS 10.14 оn some laptops with KBL graphics one may face visual artifacts on the gradients.
 For a temporary solution try to fake IGPU to use SKL drivers.
 - The several minutes black screen upon OS boot with mobile CFL is fixed by *WEG*.
 - The absence in BIOS of an option to change the amount of memory for the frame buffer is resolved with either semantic `framebuffer-stolenmem` and `framebuffer-fbmem` patches, by modifying the BIOS or by manually inputting the values in UEFI Shell. **Otherwise you get a panic.** [Explanation](https://www.applelife.ru/posts/750369)

 *Performance and media content* :
 - Compatibility with discrete cards in unsupported configurations (NVIDIA + SNB/SKL/KBL; AMD + IVY), for some applications is fixed by *WEG*.
-Starting with MacOS 10.13.4 the problem is gone.
+Starting with macOS 10.13.4 the problem is gone.
 - Viewing protected iTunes content is fixed by *WEG*.
-Starting with 10.12 on Ivy Bridge and newer viewing HD movies on iTunes is not possible without a discrete card.
+Starting with macOS 10.12 on Ivy Bridge and newer viewing HD movies on iTunes is not possible without a discrete card.

 A [VDADecoderChecker](https://i.applelife.ru/2018/12/442759_VDADecoderChecker.zip) output for integrated graphics using non-empty connectors must look like this:
 ![](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/Img/vda.png)